ChoiVoi/job-network-page/README.md

 #### Push Notifications
 * Users can receive push notifications when a user they watch posts a job.
 To know whether someone or not has posted a job, you must "poll" the server (i.e. intermittent requests, maybe every second, that check the state).
 You can implement this either via browser's built in notification APIs or through your own custom built notifications/popups.
 The notifications are not required to exist outside of the webpage.

-## Getting started

-### The Frontend

-To do this, run the following command once on your machine:

-`$ npm install --global http-server`

-Then whenever you want to start your server, run the following in your project's root folder:

-`$ npx http-server frontend -c 1 -p 5050`

 ### The Backend